bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 It took only half an hour to return to Indian's summit.
 Continuing down, Dinah and I made our way back to the tram station where again we were forced to mingle with the crowds.
 Just before we reached the tram station, we were stopped by a middle-aged, overweight couple sitting on a rock.
 They had managed to walk about 250 m from the station before being forced to rest.
 The man wondered if it was worthwhile going all the way to Whistlers summit.
 "Is the view on the top the same?
 It's the same as what you see here, right?"

-A little farther down the trail, a youth with a different outlook asked if we had seen what's on the other side of Whistler's Summit.
+A little farther down the trail, a youth with a different outlook asked if we had seen what was on the other side of Whistler's summit.
 I said we did.

 "Cool!" he said, and he started sprinting up the trail.